Mountains and Rivers

 To sense that my activity participates in an act of exploitation or destruction, that it keeps generating blindness or numbness, that it perpetuates suffering and harm, being caused by current ways of operation and perception, is neither bearable for a long time, nor is it acceptable.

-I hope to contribute to the common good through my activity.
+I hope to contribute to what could be called the common good through my activity.

 This notion, for me, integrates the physical, emotional and spiritual well-being of a community.